KC-7/ecommerce/README.md

 ### Custom Products Fixtures

 I added all of the images, titles and description to the custom products fixtures file, `products.json`.
-This allowed me to dd the majority of the listed products simultaneously.
+This allowed me to add the majority of the listed products simultaneously.
 I later added additional products using the admin accounts.

 I loaded the custom product fixtures file to Heroku using the following command: